 To foster your child’s love of language, make reading a habit.
 Share stories at nap time and before bed, and follow these tips to engage your little linguist.

-- Pretend you’re an actress giving a performance and really play out the language or sounds in a story, says Diane Schoenburg, Ph.D., developmental psychologist and mom of two boys.
+“Really play out the language or sounds in a story,” says Diane Schoenburg, Ph.D., developmental psychologist and mom of two boys.
 Kids love the cadence and rhythm of storytelling.

 Great Reads for Little Guys